Zhuo-Liu/Calibration-and-Measurement/README.md

   1. averaging mm per pixel
   2. deviation of mm/pixel

-An example for using this is **test.py**, where 10 images of OpenCV Chessboard calibration plate are used to determine the pixel_per_mm.
+An example for using this subroutine is **test.py**, where 10 images of OpenCV Chessboard calibration plates are used to determine the pixel_per_mm.

 Please note that :